RishiSharmapro/CreditVista/readme.md

-# 💳 CreditVision
+# 💳 CreditVista

-**CreditVision** is a full-stack MERN application that parses and visualizes detailed credit report data from XML files.
+**CreditVista** is a full-stack MERN application that parses and visualizes detailed credit report data from XML files.
 It helps users extract, structure, and visualize their financial information — including credit score, account summaries, and individual credit account details — in a clean, interactive dashboard.

 ---